amadeoas/quality-ui/README.md

 kubectl get deployments
 ```

-If the pods say `Container image "dcmui:latest" is not present with pull policy of Never` then you have not
+If the pods say `Container image "qualityui:latest" is not present with pull policy of Never` then you have not
 built your application using Docker or there is a mismatch in the name.
 Use `docker images ls` to see
 which images are available.